 Sometimes I test out recipes and they simply don't work.
-This week I have been toying around with two different Valentine's Day inspired recipes, and in both cases, I tried them twice and all attempts failed miserably.
+This week I have been toying around with two different Valentine's Day or Easter-inspired recipes, and in both cases, I tried them twice and all attempts failed miserably.
 Grrr...
 So after a little frustration and wasted ingredients, I scratched those ideas and decided to do something incredibly easy and fail safe.
 Easy Fruit & Nut Vegan Chocolates!

 I'm so, so happy that my other recipe attempts failed because these chocolates are just perfect.